Turning What You Have Into Enough

 2. Hard Times

 Who likes hard times?
 No one!
 Yet life is sprinkled with challenges and setbacks.
 And only in hindsight do we gain appreciation for the strength of character, thick skin, perseverance, self-awareness and fresh perspectives gained from from life’s challenges.

 Hard times grow our community and connection as well.
 It’s the hard times that expose our vulnerabilities, grow our resilience and prove our courage.
 And it’s these times of vulnerability that create space for people who love and support us.
 You can get through almost anything when you know that you are loved, when you know someone has your back.

 Look around, who has served you, been there and supported you when times were rough?
 Reach out and return the support and extend generosity as a way to reciprocate and appreciate.

 3. Disruptive Honesty

-To have people in your organization who are willing to have “those tough conversations” with you because they are for you and want you to be better is a tremendous asset.
+To have family, friends and colleagues who are willing to have “tough and tender conversations” with you because they are for you and want you to be better is a priceless asset.